richipal09/devrel-labs/agentic_rag/README.md

 1. Analyzes query type
 2. Try to find relevant PDF context, regardless of query type
 3. If PDF context is found, use it to generate a response.
-4. If no PDF context is found OR if it's a general knowledge query, use the pre-trainedLLM directly
+4. If no PDF context is found OR if it's a general knowledge query, use the pre-trained LLM directly
 5. Fall back to a "no information" response only in edge cases.

 ## Hardware Requirements